Recrea-t/campinglamola/src/pages/bungalows.en.md

   Maurici National Park offer spacious bungalows and green and shady camping pitches
 summary: >-
-  A different concept from the traditional bungalow, with large windows, good natural light, lots of interior space and a large covered terrace.
+  A different concept from the traditional bungalow, with big windows, a lot of natural light, lots of space inside and a large terrace with porch.

   * For 4 and 6 people.
 Those for 6 people have an attic with an extra bedroom.